nikolovlazar/nextjs-clean-architecture/README.md

   - _Services_ are shared services that are being used across the application - like an authentication service, or email service, or implement external systems like Stripe (create payments, validate receipts etc...).
 These services also use and depend on other frameworks and libraries.
 That's why their implementation is kept here alongside the repositories.
   - Since we don't want any layer to depend on this one (and transitively depend on the database and all the services), we use the [_Dependency Inversion principle_](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 This allows us to depend only on the interfaces defined in the _Application Layer_, instead of the implementations in the _Infrastructure Layer_.
 We use an [_Inversion of Control_](https://en.wikipedia.org/wiki/Inversion_of_control) library like [inversify](https://inversify.io) to abstract the implementation behind the interfaces and "inject" it whenever we need it.
 We create the abstraction in the `di` directory.
 We "register" the repositories and services using Symbols as identifiers, and we "request" the services and repositories using those symbols when we need the actual implementation.
 That's how we can use the implementation, without needing to explicitly depend on it (import it).

-## Q&A
+## FAQ

 > [!TIP]
-> If you have a question not covered by the Q&A, feel free to either [open an Issue](https://github.com/nikolovlazar/nextjs-clean-architecture/issues/new) in this repo, or join [my Discord server](https://creatures.sh) and start a conversation there.
+> If you have a question not covered by the FAQ, feel free to either [open an Issue](https://github.com/nikolovlazar/nextjs-clean-architecture/issues/new) in this repo, or join [my Discord server](https://creatures.sh) and start a conversation there.

 <details>
-  <summary>Should I start implementing Clean Architecture immediately when I create my Next.js project?</summary>
+  <summary><b>Should I start implementing Clean Architecture immediately when I create my Next.js project?</b></summary>

 I'd say **no**.
 If you're starting a brand new project, I'd advise you to focus on achieving an MVP status as fast as possible (so you can validate your idea / see if there's a future for your project).
 When things start to get serious (more features start to get implemented, your user base experiences a significant growth, or you're onboarding other developers in your project), that's when you'd want to invest some time into adapting this architecture (or any architecture for that matter).